philippe44/SqueezeAMP/README.md

 	- want more audio power:
 		- don't care much about amplifier's heat: choose basic (3 cells) and power it with 16+V (put a sink on the TAS575X and the exposed pad).
 		- want to minimize amplifier's heat, choose boost (3 cells) and power it with 12V
 	- want simply to power with less than 12V, choose boost (2 or 3 cells).
-Be aware that the amplifier will be powered by the battery directly, even while charging, when its voltage is above the power supply.
-I still need to work on that issue.

 # Limitation & Disclaimer